Psycho-Pass Providence: Production

 Director Naoyoshi Shiotani aimed to make a film that could easily be seen in cinemas by casual and Psycho-Pass fans.
 In January 2023, it was announced the film would premiere on May 12, 2023, featuring the return of writers Makoto Fukami and Tow Ubukata.
 Shiotani specifically wanted Akane Tsunemori to be the film's protagonist while Shinya Kogami would remain as her partner in a sense of a buddy cop.
 Fukami wrote a rough draft that Ubukata and the team elaborated on.
 The center of the story was the strong relationship between Akane and Kogami.
 While Fukami found the idea of a romance these two as romantic, he aimed to go further.
 Instead they act more like comrades, fighting the same enemy.
 Fukami was always conscious of the relationship and distance between the two when writing the script.
 Ubukuta found the idea of a romance could be troublemsome to the narrative as it would affect more their personalities.
 Kogami was written to come across as a violent character who is aware that his actions are not approved but still does the dirty work.
 Meanwhile, Tonami Tsugumasa, serves as a parallel to Kogami if he had never stopped his own personal goals.
 Ubukata cited Minority Report as a major influence for their work in Providence due to how both works detail how people can stop crimes before they are committed.
 Shiotani wanted properly make Kogami's return and interact with his mentor Saiga.
 The art director helped him.
 Saiga's death scene was one of the hardest to animate, most notably the expression Akane performs upon seeing him.
 Saiga's voice actor was worried about the impact the character would live in the protagonist.
-The fight scenes between Kogami and Kai were carefully animated the series explores.
+The fight scenes between Kogami and Kai were carefully animated to focus more on them than the background being affected by the strong weather.